 Why do you think the female body still faces such impossible beauty standards?

 “There are many reasons aren’t there?
 I guess, because we have all allowed ourselves (regardless of our body shape), to be influenced by the forces that tell us we are not good enough.
 That we need to buy this product to make us a different shape.
 Join this gym, try this diet, have this surgery, use this makeup, buy these clothes – it’s endless isn’t it?
-And, I’m not saying I’m immune from it – even after a year of working on this book I’d still love my stomach to be flatter and my breasts to be a bit larger, to correlate with some crazy fictional body shape, but at least I recognize the absurdity of this.”
+And, I’m not saying I’m immune from it – even after a year of working on this book I’d still love my stomach to be flatter and my breasts to be a bit larger, to correlate with some crazy fictional body shape, but at least I recognise the absurdity of this.”

 In the book, you talk about the increasing number of women opting for labiaplasty.
 Do you think this is response to body-based clichés?